 Finding a space to park your vehicle will not be a headache any more, the all new technology by Bosch will find parking space and even provide you fully automated, driver less parking

 Bosch looks to shake up the market with new parking technologies

-The leading supplier of technology and services in mobility, consumer goods, energy, and architecture – External link, is all set to change the dynamics of parking technologies altogether.
+The leading supplier of technology and services in mobility, consumer goods, energy, and architecture – Bosch, is all set to change the dynamics of parking technologies altogether.
 Out of all the indistries it caters, mobility solutions rank up on the top in terms of sales for the group with an estimated 60 percent (41.7 billion euros) of total sales for the company.
 Undoubtedly, it is one of the leading suppliers of the automotive goods.